termoshtt/ocipkg/README.md

 - [OCI Image Format Specification](https://github.com/opencontainers/image-spec)
 - [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec)

+This project does not depend on [OCI Runtime specification](https://github.com/opencontainers/runtime-spec) since we never run a container.

-The idea that distribute binary files (not a system image) using OCI registry is based on [ORAS][oras].
+The idea that distribute any files (not a system image) using OCI registry is based on [ORAS][oras].

 - [OCI Registry As Storage][oras]